-On account of the excellent results that the author has had in treating this affection, it has frequently been suggested that he had some new, secret methods of treatment, but such is not the case and any intelligent and qualified operator will by following the above instructions have the same good results, of course within the limit of natural possibilities.
+On account of the excellent results that the author has had in treating this affection, it has frequently been suggested that he had some new, secret methods of treatment, but such is not the case and any intelligent and qualified operator will by following the above instructions have the same good results.
 It should also be mentioned that I frequently make use of exercises similar to those described by Fraenkel to help along coordination.
-On a board I draw two large, round points connected with a line and make the child learn to follow this; afterwards I make a triangle in the same way later a semi-circle or an ellipse.
+On a board I draw two large, round points connected with a line and make the child learn to follow this; afterwards I make a triangle in the same way and later a semi-circle or an ellipse.
 I have found these simple exercises of great practical value.

-TABES.
+TABES